XuefenPlayGround/AVP-SLAM-PLUS-/README.md

 ```

 ### 3.3 **Pose Graph Optimization**
 Open a new terminl and follow these steps if you wish to optimize the trajectory offline.

+You should run all the .sh file under **/catkin_ws**

 #### 3.3.1 **Recording Rosbag**
 ```